-New and upcoming Orlando hotels and resorts offer more ways to stay — and play — throughout the destination.
+New and upcoming Orlando hotels and resorts offer more ways to stay — and play — throughout the destination in 2018 and beyond (Margaritaville Resort Orlando pictured).

 Did you know that Orlando has more than 121,000 rooms at 450-plus hotels and resorts?
 With that level of supply, you're sure to find perfect accommodations for your budget — especially given that we never stop adding new options!
 Ranging from expansive, all-inclusive resorts to high-tech boutique hotels, here's a look at the newest places to stay in Orlando for 2018.